-Lastly but not the least, the TMDA Management team is acknowledged for its constructive inputs and endorsement of the guidance document.
+Lastly, the TMDA Management team is acknowledged for its constructive comments and endorsement of the first revision this document.

-Dr. Yonah H. Mwalwisi ACTING DIRECTOR OF MEDICINES CONTROL
+Dr. Yonah H. Mwalwisi DIRECTOR OF HUMAN AND VETERINARY MEDICINES

 GLOSSARY OF TERMS

 The definitions given below apply to the terms used in this document.
 They may have different meanings in other contexts.